SUMMERxKx/medical-device-monitor/README.md

 ## Overview

-This project is a comprehensive medical device monitoring system developed for Kardium Inc. It simulates medical devices, collects and processes data, and visualizes it in real-time on a web dashboard.
+This project is a comprehensive medical device monitoring system.
+It simulates medical devices, collects and processes data, and visualizes it in real-time on a web dashboard.
 The system consists of multiple components working together to provide a complete end-to-end solution for medical device monitoring.

 ## System Components